Battle of Tupelo: Battlefield preservation

-The growth of Tupelo and the surrounding area has obscured many of the sites associated with the battle.
+The growth of modern Tupelo and the surrounding area has obscured many of the sites associated with the battle.
 The battlefield has been partially preserved and is home to the 1 acre Tupelo National Battlefield, established on February 21, 1929.
 The American Battlefield Trust and its partners have also acquired and preserved 12 acres of the Tupelo battlefield as of mid-2023.